Vegetarian Thanksgiving recipes and tips for throwing a marvelous meat-free feast

 Look out for ingredients that are not vegetarian-friendly, hidden in other ingredients!
 Remember that Worcestershire sauce contains anchovies.
 If the recipe calls for broth or stock, make sure you reach for vegetable.
 Gelatin contains animal collagen, so consider this before making panna cotta, and swap it out for agar-agar, a vegan gelling agent that's derived from seaweed.

 With those tips in mind, let's move on to the food.
 The feast below is flexible, so choose the number of dishes according to your party's size and tastes.
-Many of the dishes can be made ahead, even the lasagna — cook it now and freeze for later.
+Many of the dishes can be made ahead — cook it now and freeze for later.
 Break all the other prep down and do as much ahead of time as you can.

 One last thing to do before you start, follow this very handy guide (if we do say so ourselves!) which will help you stay organized and feel like a Thanksgiving pro.
 Happy feasting everyone!